The-Brainery/SciCAD/README.md

 This software was originally funded via contract work from Sci-Bots ran by: Ryan Fobel, and Christian Fobel (https://sci-bots.com/).
 With the focus being to develop a new software platform for their open source hardware project: DropBot (http://microfluidics.utoronto.ca/dropbot/), with the software titled: Microdrop-3.

+Unfortunately, Sci-Bots no longer has the resources to maintain the project, and so I'll shifting development to my new organization, The Brainery.
+For this reason, support for the Sci-Bots' DropBot platform might become depricated in the future.
-Unfortunately, the DropBot component of this project will no longer be maintained by myself; to ensure compatibility for Sci-Bots' DropBot customers I have forked and renamed the project to avoid confusion.
-For Sci-Bots customers, please see: https://github.com/sci-bots/microdrop-3.
+To ensure compatibility for Sci-Bots' DropBot customers, I have forked and renamed the project to avoid confusion.
+For a guaranteed DropBot compatible version, please use the original fork: https://github.com/sci-bots/microdrop-3.

 Ryan and Christian funded my developments of this project for almost a year, and in thanks, I have decided to rename the software "SciCAD" as homage to Sci-Bots.

 Original developments of what later would become SciCAD arose from my fourth year project: DropLab.
-My team included myself along with: Abdullah Abbas, Josh Reid, and Kamyar Ghofrani.
+The team included myself along with: Abdullah Abbas, Josh Reid, and Kamyar Ghofrani.
 (https://www.youtube.com/watch?v=W8F3uWKRhpo)

 This project was also awarded the Autodesk Canada Capstone Design Award (https://uwaterloo.ca/capstone-design/autodesk-canada-capstone-design-award) in 2017.